'Worrying calls for violence' prompt Facebook to remove rapidly growing pro-Trump group

 The now-removed “Stop the Steal” group was run by the Trump action group Women for America First.
 The non-profit organized protests against COVID-19 restrictions and supported Trump during his impeachment hearing.

-On Twitter, one of the Facebook group’s administrators, Amy Kremer, said: “The left is trying to steal an election and Social media is complicit,” she said.
-“This is outrageous!”

-Facebook’s rules ban statements of intent or advocating for violence due to voting, voter registration or the outcome of an election.

-Reporting by Elizabeth Culliford in Birmingham, England and Raphael Satter in Washington; Additional reporting by Katie Paul in Palo Alto and Jack Stubbs in London; Editing by Chizu Nomiyama and Lisa Shumaker
+Reporting by Elizabeth Culliford in Birmingham, England and Raphael Satter in Washington; Additional reporting by Paresh Dave in Oakland, California; Katie Paul in Palo Alto, California, and Jack Stubbs in London; Editing by Chris Sanders and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.